WiDS-Urbana-Champaign/WiDS-Urbana-Champaign.github.io/week03/index.md

     description: Python library, save to notebook folder or modify your path if you know how to do that
 ---

-# Types of Viz and Choosing Colors
+# Types of Viz and Choosing Colors & Image Data

 This week, we will cover a bit about colors, and more about data transformations, and how we can choose colors and transforms to better suit our data.